Anna’s Hummingbirds: Surviving Winter

 Over the past 100 years, Anna’s Hummingbirds’ began to expand their range northward and eastward.
 These hummingbirds can now be found as far north as southern British Columbia and, along the coast into southern Alaska.
 The eastward expansion has taken these birds from southern California into western Texas.
 Northern populations (Oregon and north) are also slowly expanding eastward in recent years.
-Some individual hummingbirds have now been seen as far East as Boise, Idaho, in winter.
+Some individual hummingbirds have now been seen as far East as Boise, Idaho, and now even in the Salt Lake City area in winter.*

-It is not known what prompts birds’ range expansion but it is thought that an increase of exotic plants aided the Anna’s Hummingbirds’ range expansion once it began.
-They were already seen year-round in California but much of the land east of California was barren and not well-suited to support them.
+It is not known exactly what factors prompt birds’ range expansion but it is thought that an increase of exotic plants aided the Anna’s Hummingbirds’ range expansion once it began.
+They were already seen year-round in California but much of the land east of California was barren and not well-suited to support them early on, prior to much human settlement.
 As white settlers moved into these lands, they frequently planted exotic plants, many of which proved to be attractive to Anna’s Hummingbirds, both in terms of providing nectar as well as attracting insects that the birds could then also eat.
 Much later, it became popular for people to put out and maintain hummingbird feeders, which also benefited the birds.
-Many of these small insects are important food sources for hummingbirds.
+Many of the small insects attracted to the plants are important food sources for hummingbirds.

 But, all hummingbirds need more than just nectar to survive.
 They need proteins and other micronutrients that they get from insects, eggs on plants and spiders, an important part of their diet.
-People mistakenly assume that these insects and spiders are not available during the cold winter months, but that is not the case.
+People mistakenly assume that these insects and spiders are not available during the cold winter months, but that is NOT the case.
 Actively flying insects are dramatically reduced during long cold periods, but many other insects can be found on plant surfaces, and there are over-wintering egg masses or larvae as well.
-Anna’s Hummingbirds are very good at finding these!
+Turn over a few leaves outside and look closely for tiny scale insects, little egg cases, teensy insects huddling along the leaf vein, etc. Anna’s Hummingbirds are very good at finding these!

-Studies of captive Anna’s Hummingbirds show that they can exist on pure sugar water for about 10 days, although then they show significant weight loss.
-So more than sugar is needed and these other nutrients come from insects, spiders and their eggs throughout the year.
+Studies of captive Anna’s Hummingbirds show that they can exist on pure sugar water for about 10 days, although at that point they do show significant weight loss.
+Thus, more than sugar-water is needed and these other nutrients come from insects, spiders and their eggs throughout the year.

 If you care about hummingbirds, attempting to provide extra nutrients besides nectar is to possibly put the birds at risk!
-Hummingbirds have very tiny bodies and providing even small amounts of micronutrients could be far in excess of what is needed.
+Hummingbirds have very tiny bodies and providing even small amounts of micronutrients that humans can measure could be far in excess of what these small birds need!
 The quantity of such nutrients (boron, copper, etc.) would have to be measured in 10-thousandths of a gram.
-To weigh out such a small amount requires an analytical balance costing several thousand dollars—not something you can do at home.
-Such small quantities are easily obtainable in a hummingbird’s daily diet, even in winter’s cold.
-Proteins are also obtained daily from the insects and spiders.
-Providing more is completely unnecessary and the excess could put the birds at risk.
+To weigh out such a small amount requires an analytical balance costing several thousand dollars—not something easily done.
+Such small quantities are easily obtainable in a hummingbird’s daily diet, even during winter’s cold.
+Proteins are also obtained daily from these insects and spiders.
+Providing more than nature provides is completely unnecessary and the excess could put the birds at risk.
+NEVER purchase so-called nectar with added minerals and proteins!
+You have no idea where this came from, and there is NO research that shows precise amounts need so anyone claiming it is safe is not accurately speaking.
+Since there is NO research determining the exact amounts needed, anyone telling you it's safe is making it up!

 Do NOT Add Red Coloring